flowerss

 Sharon works closely with independent, assisted living, memory care and skilled nursing communities to find the best level of care for the individual needs of each client.
 Helping senior families since 2012, she is a certified dementia practitioner.
 Prior to working with seniors, Sharon worked with the local special school district teaching non-verbal autistic preschoolers.

-Sharon is a member of COCMA, St. Louis Care Alliance, Senior Resource Teams, VOYCE, Senior Task Force, West County Chamber; she is also the current President of the Breakthrough Coalition and is a trusted resource within the senior industry.
+Sharon is a member of COCMA, St. Louis Care Alliance, Senior Resource Teams, VOYCE, Senior Task Force, KIrkwood Des Peres Chamber; she is also the current President of the Breakthrough Coalition and is a trusted resource within the senior industry.

 Jeff Balleau